nathancarter/weblurch/doc/plan.md

 ### Better access to automated testing results

- * As part of the `cake test` procedure, unite the JSON of all the saved test histories into one big JSON object and create a `.js` file that assigns that object to a global variable.
  * Import that `.js` file into the test app.
  * Create a UI for choosing a test to run from a hierarchical list generated from that variable's value.